tldr-pages/tldr/pages/common/git-merge.md

 > Merge branches.
 > More information: <https://git-scm.com/docs/git-merge>.

-- Merge a branch with your current branch:
+- Merge a branch into your current branch:

 `git merge {{branch_name}}`